How to Redirect a Domain and Understand Redirect Types

 Why Do I Need to Redirect My Website?

 There are plenty of situations where redirecting a domain or URL can be useful.
-The most common reasons are:

-- Changing a post’s URL.
+Yes.
 You can avoid the 404 error by redirecting any deleted page URLs to a new one.